...

 • State Government Discretion – Though most pay decisions are under the purview of state governments.
 Every state crafts its pay rules depending on industry composition, cost of living, and local economic situation.

-This dual structure causes notable differences among areas, which calls for rigorous analysis of local conditions by companies and investors.
+This dual structure creates notable differences across areas, which call for rigorous analysis of local conditions by companies and investors.

 Key Factors Influencing India’s Minimum Wage Decisions